Jack Brooks (American politician): U.S. Congress

 One of Brooks's signature bills required competitive bidding for federal computing contracts.
 Initially conceived in the mid-1960s and enacted into law in 1972, the Brooks Act was the primary rule for all federal computer acquisitions for three decades, and is often cited as being a catalyst for technological advances.

 As a member of the House Judiciary Committee, Brooks participated in the 1973–74 impeachment process against Richard Nixon.
 In mid-July 1974 he drafted and distributed to all members of the committee a strongly-worded set of articles of impeachment.
 Uncompromising though they were, the Brooks proposals provided others on the committee with an opportunity to meld their thoughts together and to further develop, thus serving as the foundation for the articles of impeachment that the committee subsequently adopted.
 Because of the part he played in the president's downfall, Nixon later called Brooks his "executioner".

-Brooks was one of eight Democrats to vote for all five articles of impeachment brought before the Judiciary Committee.
-The others were Robert Kastenmeier, Don Edwards, John Conyers, Barbara Jordan, Charles Rangel, Elizabeth Holtzman and Edward Mezvinsky.
+Brooks was one of eight representatives to vote in favor of all five articles of impeachment against Nixon, brought before the Judiciary Committee.
+The others were also all Democrats: Robert Kastenmeier, Don Edwards, John Conyers, Barbara Jordan, Charles Rangel, Elizabeth Holtzman and Edward Mezvinsky.

 Brooks was chairman of the U.S. House Committee on Government Operations from 1975 through 1988, and of the U.S. House Committee on the Judiciary from 1989 until 1995.
 He also served on the Select Committee on Congressional Operations, the Joint Committee on Congressional Operations, and the Subcommittee on Legislation and National Security.
 In 1979, he became the senior member of the Texas congressional delegation, a position which he maintained for fifteen years.

 As the leader of the Government Operations Committee, Brooks oversaw legislation affecting budget and accounting matters, and the establishment of departments and agencies.
 He also helped pass the Inspector General Act of 1978, the General Accounting Office Act of 1980, the Paper Reduction Act of 1980, and the Single Audit Act of 1984.

 In 1988, Brooks's influence was made prominent by his unusual involvement in trade policy.
 He introduced a spending bill amendment that banned Japanese companies from U.S. public works projects for one year.
 He said he was motivated by continuing signs that the Japanese government "intended to blatantly discriminate against U.S. firms in awarding public works contracts".
 House Majority Leader Tom Foley of Washington, who opposed the amendment, said Brooks "is one of the most powerful and effective chairmen in Congress."